jjaros/lombok-example/README.md

 # lombok-example
-All Lombok features are completly described at official project page: https://projectlombok.org/features/
+All Lombok features are completely described at official project page: https://projectlombok.org/features/

 ## Introduction
 Getting to know and playing with Lombok stable features.